factset/enterprise-sdk-utils-python/README.md

 If you have proxies or firewalls which are using custom TLS certificates, you are able to pass a custom pem file (`ssl_ca_cert` parameter) so that the request library is able to verify the validity of that certificate.
-If a ca cert is passed it is validated whether `verify_ssl` is set to true.
+If a ca cert is passed it is validated regardless if `verify_ssl` is set to false.

 With `verify_ssl` it is possible to disable the verifications of certificates.
 Disabling the verification is not recommended, but it might be useful during